Kemble, Fanny

 GRAVE LOCATION London: Kensal Green Cemetery, Harrow Road, Kensal Green (055/PS (11981))

-Frances Anne Kemble was the daughter of actor Charles Kemble and Marie-Thérèse de Camp.
-She was educated in Paris and made her debut as Julia (while her father played Mercutio) on October 5, 1829 at the Covent Garden Theatre in London.
+Frances Anne Kemble was the daughter of actor Charles Kemble and his French wife Marie-Thérèse de Camp.
+She was educated in Paris and lived for a while in Edinburgh with Henry Siddons and his wife Harriet.
+Her father managed the Covent Garden Theatre in London.
+When he faced severe financial difficulties, Fanny debuted as an actress as Julia (while her father played Mercutio) on October 5, 1829 at the Covent Garden Theatre in London.
+Despite her reluctance she was an instant success.

-She played most of the major female Shakespeare parts and together with her father she toured the US.
+She played many important female Shakespeare parts and in 1832 she wrote the play "Francis the First".
+Together with her father she toured the US.
 There she met E.J.
 Trelawny, who told her his fantastic tales about Byron and Shelley, whom he had known in Italy.
-In 1834 she married the rich American Pierce Butler in Phildelphia and she retired from the stage.
+He had his eye on her, but in 1834 she married the rich American Pierce Butler in Philadelphia and she retired from the stage.
 Two years after the marriage her husband inherited plantations that made him the owner of a large number of slaves.
 Fanny saw their misery with her own eyes and became a formidable opponent of slavery.
-They had two daughters, but after years of quarrels and reconciliations the marriage broke up and they divorced in 1849.
-She wasn't allowed to see her daughters until they were 21 years old.
-Her sister Adelaide was opposed to her divorce and although she supported Fanny publicly, they quarelled continuously in private.
+They had two daughters, but after years of quarrels and reconciliations the disastrous marriage broke up.
+Fanny left the Butlers and returned to England and travelled to Italy.
+She published her experiences in "Year of Consolation" (1847).
+Butler filed for divorce on 7 April 1848.
+She returned to America to defend herself and the divorce was finalized in September 1849.
+Fanny was not allowed to see her daughters until they were 21 years old.
+To her distress, her sister Adelaide was opposed to her divorce and although she supported Fanny publicly, they quarreled privately.

 Autobiographical publications: "Records of a Girlhood" (1878); "Records of Later Life "(1882); "Far Away and Long Ago" (1889); "Further Records" (1891).